 Individuals who have experienced sexual misconduct are encouraged to reach out to the confidential resources available both on-campus and off-campus.

 - Third Wave Resource Group (TWRG) (students only): TWRG is a Cornell College student organization located in Harlan House.
 TWRG members have undergone sexual assault advocacy training, and the group provides information, support and resources, including a campus safe room.
 These individuals have no reporting responsibility, and any and all conversations can remain completely confidential with these individuals.
 319-895-5750.

-- Cornell College Counseling Center (students only): Information about both on campus and off campus resources, as well as information about how to help a friend who has been sexually victimized.
+- Cornell College Counseling Center (students only): Offers counseling and information about both on campus and off campus resources, as well as information about how to help a friend who has been sexually victimized.
 Ebersole; 319-895-4292

 - Student Health Services (students only): Services provided by licensed nurses, includes referrals to area healthcare providers.
 Ebersole; 319-895-4292

 - Cornell College Chaplain: The college Chaplain provides support to Cornell College students, faculty, and staff.
 Old Sem (3rd floor); 319-895- 4402

 - Riverview Center (sexual assault services and advocacy): 888-557-0310